To declare a schema for a primitive data type, such as File, you can use the Schema.declare function along with a type guard.

 Representing Optional Fields with never Type

-the approach varies based on the exactOptionalPropertyTypes configuration in your tsconfig.json
+the handling of these fields depends on the exactOptionalPropertyTypes setting in your tsconfig.json.

 When this feature is turned off, you can employ the Schema.optional function.
 This approach allows the field to implicitly accept undefined as a value.